 Key components typically include a source of compressed air, filters and dryers to remove moisture, particulates, and oil, the separation module where nitrogen is isolated, and controls, safety features, and sometimes storage or buffer tanks.

-There are multiple technologies for separation, and each nitrogen generation system might use one or more different methods depending on required purity, flow rate, pressure, and cost.
+There are multiple technologies for separation, and each nitrogen gas generation system might use one or more different methods depending on required purity, flow rate, pressure, and cost.
 Two of the most common technologies are PSA (Pressure Swing Adsorption) and membrane separation.

 PSA systems pass compressed air through vessels filled with an adsorbent like carbon molecular sieve.
 Oxygen, along with CO₂ and water vapor, is adsorbed under high pressure while nitrogen passes through.
 The pressure is then released so the adsorbent regenerates, and the cycle alternates between two or more vessels to provide continuous output.
 PSA can deliver very high purity levels, often exceeding 99%.